Sigrid Undset: Exile

 When Germany invaded Norway in April 1940, Undset was forced to flee.
 She had strongly criticised both Nazi ideology and Adolf Hitler since the early 1930s, and, from an early date, her books were banned as part of censorship in Nazi Germany.
 She accordingly knew her name was on a list of those to be rounded up in the first wave of arrests and had no wish to become a target of the Gestapo.
 She accordingly fled to neutral Sweden.

 Her eldest son, Norwegian Army Second Lieutenant Anders Svarstad, was killed in action at the age of 27, on 27 April 1940, while defending Segalstad Bridge in Gausdal from German troops.

 Undset's sick daughter had died shortly before the outbreak of the war.
 Bjerkebæk was requisitioned by the Wehrmacht, and used as officers' quarters throughout the Occupation of Norway.
 Undset's library had already been secretly divided between her closest local friends.
 The books were hidden at great risk throughout the Nazi occupation and were returned to her after the Liberation of Norway.

 In 1940, Undset and her younger son left neutral Sweden then crossed the Soviet Union via the Trans-Siberian Railroad before arriving as a political refugee in the United States.
 There, she untiringly pleaded occupied Norway's cause and the plight of European Jews in writings, speeches and interviews.
 She lived in Brooklyn Heights, New York.
 She was active in St. Ansgar's Scandinavian Catholic League and wrote several articles for its bulletin.
 She also traveled to Florida, where she became a close friend of novelist Marjorie Kinnan Rawlings.

 Following the Gestapo's arrest and summary execution of Danish Lutheran pastor and playwright Kaj Munk on 4 January 1944, the Danish resistance newspaper De frie Danske printed protests from many famous Scandinavian intellectuals, including Undset.

 Return to Norway and death

 Undset returned to Norway after the liberation in 1945.
-She lived another four years but never published another word.
+She lived another four years but no longer published.
 Neither she nor her son Hans thrived after returning to Bjerkebæk.
 In May 1948 she had a psychological breakdown, while on visit to her birth town Kalundborg.
 In June 1949 she was admitted to Lillehammer hospital with kidney inflammation.
 Undset died shortly after at 67 in Lillehammer, Norway, where she had lived from 1919 through 1940.
-She was buried in the village of Mesnali, 15 kilometers east of Lillehammer, where also her daughter and the son who died in battle are remembered.
+She was buried in the village of Mesnali, 15 kilometers east of Lillehammer, where her daughter and son are also buried.
 The grave is recognizable by three black crosses.